mwouts/jupytext/README.md

 [R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) is [RStudio](https://www.rstudio.com/)'s format for notebooks, with support for R, Python, and many [other languages](https://bookdown.org/yihui/rmarkdown/language-engines.html).

-Our implementation for Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) or [R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
+Jupytext's implementation for Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) or [R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is as follows:
-- A YAML header contains the notebook metadata (Jupyter kernel, etc)
+- The notebook metadata (Jupyter kernel, etc) goes to a YAML header
+- Code and raw cells are encoded as Markdown code blocks with triple backticks.
+In a Python notebook, a code cell starts with ` ```python` and ends with ` ``` `.
+Cell metadata are found after the language information, with a `key=value` syntax, where `value` is encoded in JSON format (Markdown) or R format (R Markdown).
+R Markdown [code cell options](https://yihui.name/knitr/options/) are mapped to the corresponding Jupyter cell metadata options, when available.
 - Markdown cells are inserted verbatim and separated with two blank lines.
-When required (cells with metadata, cells that contain two blank lines or code blocks), Jupytext inserts explicit start and end region markers in the form of Markdown comments: `[region]: #` and `[endregion]: #`.
+When required (cells with metadata, cells that contain two blank lines or code blocks), Jupytext protects the cell boundary with HTML comments: `<!-- #region -->` and `<!-- #endregion -->`.
+Cells with explicit boundaries are [foldable](https://code.visualstudio.com/docs/editor/codebasics#_folding) in vscode, and can accept both a title and/or metadata in JSON format: `<!-- #region This is the title for my protected cell {"key": "value"}-->`.
-- Code and raw cells start with triple backticks collated with cell language, and end with triple backticks.
-Cell metadata are encoded in JSON format.
-The [code cell options](https://yihui.name/knitr/options/) in the R Markdown format are mapped to the corresponding Jupyter cell metadata options, when available.

 See how our `World population.ipynb` notebook in the [demo folder](https://github.com/mwouts/jupytext/tree/master/demo) is represented in [Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.md) or [R Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.Rmd).